jlduan/fba/docs/tutorials/pseudo-bulk/SC3_v3_NextGem_DI_CellPlex_Jurkat_Raji_10K_Multiplex/tutorial.rst

 Result summary.

 98.3% (212,402,382 / 216,070,514) of reads have valid feature barcodes.
 CMO301_ATGAGGAATTCCTGC and CMO302_CATGCCAATAGAGCG are the most abundant CMOs.
 They account for all most all of the valid reads.
 Although the valid read ratio is 1.663171 (132,435,325 / 79,628,216), cells labeled with them separately are mixed at 1: 1 ratio.
-See the :ref:`here <tutorial_cellplex_SC3_v3_NextGem_DI_CellPlex_Jurkat_Raji_10K_Multiplex>` for more details.
+See :ref:`here <tutorial_cellplex_SC3_v3_NextGem_DI_CellPlex_Jurkat_Raji_10K_Multiplex>` for more details.

 .. code-block::